sisl/GridInterpolations.jl/README.md

 ## Interpolation

-Create a rectangular and a simplex interpolation grids in two dimensions, a data array, and a point of interest:
+Create two-dimensional rectangular and simplex interpolation grids, a data array, and a point of interest:
 ```julia
 grid = RectangleGrid([0., 0.5, 1.],[0., 0.5, 1.])  	# rectangular grid
 sGrid = SimplexGrid([0., 0.5, 1.],[0., 0.5, 1.])	# simplex grid